 Learning how to snowshoe is as easy as putting them on in the first place.
 Many models are outfitted with straps, laces, or rubber webbing that you can simply pull on over your shoe.
 Make sure they fit snug and won’t come undone as you walk.

 To learn how to walk in snowshoes, walk as you normally would with a more purposeful step.
-This ensures that you will have a good grip in slippery, snowy conditions or icy terrain and can easily avoid any unseen obstacles underfoot.
+This ensures that you will have a good grip in slippery, snowy conditions or icy terrain and can easily adapt to unseen obstacles underfoot.

 You might feel a little awkward at first, but once you get into your groove, it will start to feel more natural.